sophierain/contract2game/README.md

 - the history contains only ignore edges, and every player has played ignore once
 - a max history length has been reached

+3. find sibling nodes that have no children and identical histories (i.e. leaves), delete all but one, and remove the player.

 ### Case Splitting

 #### Constraint Classification